 Logo Design for the Insurance Industry

-Logo design is an important part of branding.
+Logo design for insurance companies are an important part of branding.
 Many companies in the insurance industry choose protective images like umbrellas, and reassuring colors like blue and white, to connect with their target audience.
 Keep in mind the core values you want to convey when you choose a logo.

 Examples of Effective Insurance Logos

-It may be helpful to look at some examples of famous insurance logos before we look in depth at a logo we designed.
+It may be helpful to look at some examples of famous insurance logos before we look in depth at a logo we designed and you can see what type go logo is right for you. .

-The next logo to consider is from CIGNA.
+The next logo for he insurance industry to consider is from CIGNA.
 This logo combines the image of a person with the image of a tree, implying that Cigna’s policy can help clients thrive and grow.
 It’s effective because the image is memorable and plays off earlier versions of their logo, which featured a less stylized tree without the human component.

 Insurance Logo Analysis

-Now let’s look at a logo that we designed.
+Now let’s look at a logo for an insurance company that we designed.

-This logo uses the image of a lighthouse, something that we all recognize as a symbol of protection and safety.
+First of all, this logo uses the image of a lighthouse, something that we all recognize as a symbol of protection and safety.
 Lighthouses guide ships past treacherous rocks, and the implication is that this company does the same for its clients.
 Remember, people collect on insurance policies only when going through a difficult time.
 This image, with its reassuring blue and warm yellow combined with a solid rectangular shape, lets clients know that they can count on this company to protect them.
+What makes a logo attractive

 Marketing Strategy for Insurance Companies